The Christmas turkey stuffing

 - Place a few rashers of bacon over the turkey breast and using kitchen string, tie the wings and legs in so they are nestled comfortably into the turkey carcass.

-For the remainder of the stuffing: Place the remaining stuffing into an oven-proof dish, pour over some of the pan juices and place in the oven during the last hour of roasting the turkey.
+For the remainder of the stuffing, place into an oven-proof dish, pour over some of the pan juices and place in the oven during the last hour of roasting the turkey.